hadjicuteeee/exceldata/README.md

 # exceldata
-A collection of Excel data analysis and visualization exercises, including data cleaning, pivot tables, and basic functions.
+A collection of Excel data analysis and visualization exercises, including data cleaning, pivot tables and basic functions.